 4. Official University Sanctions

-4.1 Sanctions.
-Sanctions that may be imposed for violation of University regulations include the following:
+Sanctions that may be imposed for violation of university regulations include the following:

 4.1.2 Restitution: Reimbursement for defacement, damage to, or misappropriation of property.
 The person or body imposing this sanction may impose another allowed sanction as an alternative if restitution is not made within the time specified.